onflow/flow/docs/content/fusd/index.md

 A mock version of FUSD is live on Flow Testnet for development purposes.

-Testnet FUSD is not backed by any real assets and is available only for testing purposes.
+Testnet FUSD is not backed by any real USD and is available only for testing purposes.
 The [Testnet FUSD page](/fusd/testnet) contains more information on how to build Testnet dapps that use FUSD.